 - Conditions of the security deposit and good faith deposit

 - Termination clauses

 - Details of what happens if rent is paid late or not at all.

-Expatriate workers should insist on this clause.
-This lets you to terminate the lease prematurely, if you lose your job or are transferred to another country.
+Expatriates should insist on this clause.
+This lets you terminate the lease prematurely if you lose your job or are transferred to another country.

-The clause can commonly be exercised after you are 12 months into your lease term, and allows you to terminate the contract without having to pay the additional months of rent.
+Usually, the clause can be exercised after you are 12 months into a two-year lease.
+It allows you to terminate the contract without having to pay the additional months of rent.